-Local Preview: Provides a local preview of a web app.
+Local Preview: Provides a local preview of an app.

-Install webOS: Installs the package to allow invocation of webOS luna APIs.
+Install webOS: Installs the package to allow invocation of webOS LS2 APIs.

 Q. When must the webOS library be added to a project?

-A. The webOS library is required when it is required to invoke webOS luna APIs in the app/service.
+A. The webOS library is required when it is required to invoke webOS LS2 APIs in the app/service.

-Q. I have not added any device, yet I can see an entry named emulator.
+Q. I have not added any device in the KNOWN DEVICE pane, yet I can see an entry named emulator.